Mui Ne City is a coastal city in Phan Thiet City, south-central Binh Thuan Province in Central Vietnam.

 What to buy in Mui Ne: fresh and dried seafood, dragon fruit, sand paintings

-Dinh Thay Thim Festival celebrates from the 14th - 16th on the lunar September every year.
-There are two main rituals and one of which is held at the Thay Thim Palace (Dinh Thay Thim) who were the husband and wife that used their magic to help the locals.
+Dinh Thay Thim Festival is celebrated from the 14th – 16th on the lunar September every year.
+There are two main rituals one of which is held at the Thay Thim Palace (Dinh Thay Thim) who where the husband and wife use their magic to help the locals.

 Post Office: 19 Nguyen Tat Thanh Street, Phan Thiet City